 Preference given to sophomores considering an English major.
 Limited to 20 students.
 Spring semester.
-Visiting Professor Christoff.2016-17: Not offered
+Visiting Professor Christoff.2017-18: Offered in Fall 2017

 [before 1800] This course provides an introduction to some of the most popular texts of the medieval and Renaissance periods in England by focusing on stories of Christian-Muslim encounter.
 These stories of interfaith conflict and union offer an important prehistory to the highly-charged relations between Christians and Muslims today.
 Such interfaith encounters lay at the center of numerous early modern texts, generating a wide variety of stories about love, warfare, friendship, and conversion.
 We will place these stories in their proper historical contexts, learning about the history of the Crusades as well as about the rise of English commerce with the Ottoman empire.
 How did literature contribute to the formations of religious, national, and racial identity?
 We will consider the interrelations between literary form and cultural history, as well as the significance of genre in shaping stories of Christian-Muslim encounter.
 Texts include poetry, prose, and drama by such authors as Geoffrey Chaucer, John Mandeville, Geoffrey of Monmouth, Edmund Spenser, William Shakespeare, Christopher Marlowe, Mary Wortley Montagu, and others.

 Fall semester.
-Five College Professor Degenhardt.2016-17: Not offered
+Five College Professor Degenhardt.2017-18: Not offered

 [before 1800] The moral essay is a genre situated somewhere between literature and philosophy, between stories and sermons.
 “The essay interests itself in the narration of ideas,” one critic writes, “in their unfolding.”
 The moral essay is not about morals per se but about manners, about the way people live--and die.
 We will read essays by Montaigne, Bacon, Emerson, and Simone Weil.

 Limited to 25 students.
 Spring semester.
-Professor Emeritus Townsend.2016-17: Not offered
+Professor Emeritus Townsend.2017-18: Not offered

 (Offered as EUST 302, ENGL 302 [Meets the pre-1800 requirement for English majors.], and FREN 362.)
 Why was reading novels considered dangerous in the eighteenth century, especially for young girls?